Aller au contenu

 He is specialized in musculoskeletal radiology with a special interest in dynamic contrast-enhanced MRI, bone and soft tissue tumors, and trauma imaging.

 Prof. Minerva Becker is Full Professor of Radiology and Chief of Unit of Head and Neck and Maxillo-facial Radiology, Geneva University Hospitals, Geneva University.
 Her main fields of research and clinical expertise include head and neck oncology, base of the skull and post-treatment imaging, salivary glands, dento-maxillo-facial radiology, as well as implementation of new imaging techniques (multiparametric MRI, hybrid imaging…).
-She is currently the 1st Vice President of the ESR and will be President of 2026 ECR.
+She is currently President of the ESR and will be President of 2026 ECR.